Invite External Users to Your Rocket.Chat Server

 The invitation has been sent to the remote user’s home server, but the user has not yet responded.

-You can send messages (they will be delivered once the user joins) or revoke the invitation from the contextual panel.
+You can send messages in the room (they will be delivered once the user joins) or revoke the invitation from the contextual panel.

 Accepted